-TGE mode was randomized for each subject.
-All trials for a single mode were completed before switching to another mode.
+TGE mode was randomized for each subject and all trials for a single mode were completed before switching to another mode.
 Within each mode, object ordering was also randomized.
-For a given mode and object, subjects performed grasp and release in a ``forward'' (A-C, C-D, D-B, B-A) and ``reverse'' (A-B, B-D, D-C, C-A) order, directed on a screen in front of them.
+Subjects grasped and released each object in a ``forward'' (A-C, C-D, D-B, B-A) and ``reverse'' (A-B, B-D, D-C, C-A) order, directed on a screen in front of them.
 As a result, 4 trials were gathered for each movement direction, for 32 trials of each object and mode combination, and 384 trials per subject total.
-Between TGE modes, participants received unstructured practice time with all of the objects to become accustomed to each mode before performing the trials.
+Between modes, participants received unstructured practice time with all of the objects to become accustomed to each mode before performing the trials.

 In addition to performing the GRT tasks in each mode, we surveyed each participant to evaluate their perceived difficulty of the tasks they performed and modes they experienced.
-The subjects were asked to: \begin{enumerate} \item rank the objects in order of overall difficulty, and \item identify the most difficult location for each object and mode combination. \end{enumerate}
+The subjects were asked to (1) rank the objects in order of overall difficulty, and (2) identify the most difficult location for each object and mode combination.